-Dr. Dean graduated Illinois College of Optometry 1976 with a Bachelor of Science in Vision Science and Doctor of Optometry degrees.
-Dr. Dean practiced with his father Sparta Michigan, where grew up, a small town north of Grand Rapids.
-He relocated to Myrtle Beach in 1981 where he currently owns an directs a specialty practice devoted to vision therapy and vision rehabilitation.
+Dr. Dean graduated from Illinois College of Optometry in 1976 with both a Bachelors of Science in Vision Science and a Doctorate of Optometry degrees.
+Dr. Dean practiced with his father in Sparta Michigan, where he grew up, a small town north of Grand Rapids.
+He relocated to Myrtle Beach in 1981 where he currently owns and directs a specialty practice devoted to vision therapy and vision rehabilitation.

 Dr. Dean is also a member of the American Optometric Association (AOA); South Carolina Optometric Physicians Association (SCOPA); and the Optometric Extension Program Foundation (OEPF).